COPD life insurance

 Smoking, obesity and regular inhalation of pollution, spores, damp and other particles can all trigger asthma or lead to continuing symptoms.

-Yes, you can secure income protection if you have asthma.
+Yes, you could secure income protection if you have asthma.

 If you’re worried about being unable to work, income protection is a way of ensuring you can receive a percentage of your income.

-As most people with asthma can work full-time, you should be able to secure cover, providing your symptoms are not extreme.
+As most people with asthma can work full-time, you could be able to secure cover, providing your symptoms are not extreme.

 Income protection is designed to pay out a sum of money per month if you’re too ill or injured to work.